- a Short Story up to 1,500 words

 - The Longlist in each category will appear on the Hastings Litfest website in late July/early August 2019 and the shortlist by mid-August.
 Shortlisted entrants will be notified individually.

-- The winners in each category will be announced and prizes awarded at our Festival closing event on Sunday 1st September 2019, in Hastings (venue to be confirmed).
+- The winners in each category will be announced and prizes awarded at our Festival closing event on Sunday 1st September 2019, in Hastings at the Royal Victoria Hotel.

 Tabatha Stirling lives in Edinburgh, Scotland with her family and a depressed beagle called the Beagle.
 A published author and poet, Tabby signed with Unbound for her debut novel, Blood On The Banana Leaf, in August 2016.
 She is a great fan of everything zombie, literary fiction, specifically beautifully written stories with a bit of menace (Lesley Glaister, Jean Rhys, Joyce Carol Oates), writing set in Asia & Africa, (Chimamanda Ngozi Adichie, Doris Lessing, Gil Courtemanche) and epic fantasy that makes her want to beg for the trilogy (Robin Hobb, Pierce Browne, Hugh Howey, Angela Carter).
 A delicious slice of historical fiction doesn’t go amiss either.